Guardian News & Media

 4. Audience Outward: the impact a brand’s audience has on other people

 From the analysis, we were able to allocate each brand a composite influence score and compile an index at an overall country level and an individual brand category level.

 The results, in brief, are that tech, charity and retail brands provide the most influence across all countries.
 Tech brands seamlessly integrate into consumers’ lives to shape behaviour; charities impact the world around us; while retail brands that can offer value hold sway over consumers.

-Crowd DNA creative delivery team developed this data cutting device, www.theguardianinfluentialbrands.com, to help Guardian News & Media to share the work with partners and advertisers.
+Crowd DNA’s Socialise creative delivery team developed data cutting devices to help Guardian News & Media to share the work with partners and advertisers.
 These have also allowed for subsequent refreshes of the datasets.